 YEAR 590 CM

-Under the rule of the enigmatic Emperor Antares, the island of Doomtrek’s popularity and notoriety exploded.
+Under the recent acquisition of the arena under the enigmatic Emperor Antares, the island of Doomtrek’s popularity and notoriety exploded.
 Antares had six new arenas built, each grander than the last.
 Gladiatoral combat took place day and night, drawing thousands to the island in search of glory on the arena sands.
 Even more were brought to the island as slaves, shedding blood and sweat building the mighty colosseums.
 These slaves were kept in terrible conditions in a catacomb of tunnels under the Imperial Colosseum.

 With so many of Brandor’s greatest fighters dying on the sands so fast and so often, Emperor Antares pressed slaves into gladiatorial service with vague promises of their freedom.
 Each gladiator received some gold and a basic dagger, but most would die within days of their release.